Limits Of Mass Customization Case Study Solution & Analysis

 5 C's of Marketing

-Collaborations consists of distributors, suppliers and alliances of Limits Of Mass Customization Case Study Analysis.
+Collaborations consists of suppliers, suppliers and alliances of Limits Of Mass Customization Case Study Analysis.
 It is teamed up with different racing groups which are taking part in racing.
 It also collaborated with Turners Sport for digital rights.
-NASCAR utilized to get pay check of around $15 million yearly from Turner Sports.
+NASCAR utilized to get pay check of around $15 million annually from Turner Sports.
 There are number of cons behind this offer.
-NASCAR had to get approval from Turner Sport if it desire to create its Facebook page, twitter account or even mobile application.
+NASCAR had to get approval from Turner Sport if it want to create its Facebook page, twitter account or even mobile application.
 Turner Sport also had rights of every video which is shoot during race at track.

 1. Maintaining and developing Facebook Page.

-4. Presenting multiculturalism at events.
+4. Introducing multiculturalism at events.

 5. Improving Client Experience at Tracks.

-Marketing Budget plan.
+Marketing Budget plan

 Marketing spending plan made on the basis of the above methods for the duration of 5 years from 2011 to 2015, reveals the expense associated data for the marketing methods.
 It can be seen that strategy 5 of enhancing consumer experience at tracks would require greatest preliminary investment and expense and strategy 4 of presenting multiculturalism will require lowest initial financial investment with least expensive further per year cost.

 NOTE: The worths about expense are assumed on reasonable basis due the absence of figures and truths related to cost in the case research study.
 Inflation rate of United States is assumed to be 10%.